cha0s/shrub/docs/guide/getting-started.md

 `I hooked into shrub!`

-This means that our package was hooked into Shrub and the `preBootstrap` hook was invoked!
+This means that our package was hooked into Shrub and the `shrubCorePreBootstrap` hook was invoked!
 Hurray, we have our first Shrub package.